openjdk/jfx/doc-files/controls/InputMap/InputMap.md

 - guarantee the priority of the application handlers and key mappings over those defined by the skin
 - enable minor changes to the behavior by altering existing mappings or adding new mappings
 - support dynamic modification of key mappings (for example, via user preferences)
-- allow for calling the default implementation even when it has been overwritten by the application
+- allow for calling the default implementation even when it has been replaced by the application
 - allow for *gradual* migration of the existing controls to use the new `InputMap`
 - support stateful and stateless (fully static) behavior implementations